-But you need to research extensively and create lengthy, useful content with our long-tail keywords front and center.
+But, you need to research extensively and create lengthy, useful content with long-tail keywords front and center.
 Do that and you will not only funnel targeted traffic to your blog, but also build a sustainable, enduring community around your ideas – in other words, an evergreen audience. 🙂

 What do long-tail keywords show you?
 Long tail keywords are great because: